When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 For example, a community forum site that bypasses page cache will make separate identical queries to the database to grab post data in order to build a page.

-For high-traffic and database-heavy sites, this method of querying the database is inefficient because it uses PHP workers to generate identical query results for separate requests.
+For high-traffic and database-heavy sites, this method of querying the database is inefficient because it uses PHP threads to generate identical query results for separate requests.
 That’s where Redis comes in.

 One of WordPress’ most beloved and most hated features (depending on who you ask) is its extensibility via plugins and code snippets.